momochi000/typewar/README.md

   player stats/def/etc, player skills (passive or active)
 + Attack animation plays upon successful fragment typing

+#### REFACTOR: extract attack objects out into some class or other better structure
+An attack is something that gets 'new'ed up and initialized with some json of options.
+These options can be held server side and contains all the data necessary to populate the attack including damage amounts/properties, animation animationd delay (maybe), attack behavior, mana cost etc etc.
 #### BUG: seems that box2d elements are not being deallocated on scene change
 Might be the entire entity or just the box2d physics part.
 #### Improve damage calculation